 A gentle reminder

-Stay alert for speedy bikes, scooters that appear in the narrowest alleys and corners of the souks; the fumes can be pretty strong at times too, laying heavy in the air.
+Stay alert for speedy bikes and scooters that appear in the narrowest alleys of the souks.
+The fumes can be pretty strong at times too, laying heavy in the air.
 I wonder what the asthma rates are like in Marrakech.